ededejr/toronto-life/readme.md

 ![Project Deck Preview](./project.png)

 You can view a more descriptive project as a pdf deck [here](https://s3.amazonaws.com/resume.edede/TorontoLife.pdf) or in the **project-description.pdf** file in this repo.

+> My role was focused on writing scripts to parse and process raw data, and implementing a simplified version of a content recommender system via the DataSvc and LivabilitySvc